Julie Stewart: Career

-Julie Stewart's first professional acting job was at the Thousand Islands Playhouse in 1983, in Arms and the Man.
 She made her television debut in the CBC miniseries Chasing Rainbows as Paula Ashley.
 Recurring roles include North of 60 as Rosemary Fletcher; The Border as Terri Knight-Kessler.
 Film roles include Florence in Snow Cake (2006), and Ruth in Still Mine (2012).

 In addition to her lead role in Cold Squad, Stewart also directed episodes "The Nanny" (season 5), "Back in the Day" (season 6), and "Mr. Bad Example" (season 7).